vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 ];
 ```

-# Submitting a Pull Request

-Before submitting a pull request, please make sure the following is done:

-1. Rebase your branch on the latest master branch.
-2. Run the test suite to make sure your changes do not break existing functionality.
-You can do this by running yarn test.
-3. Squash your commits into a single commit with a clear message.
-4. Push your branch to your fork on GitHub.
-5. Open a pull request against the master branch of the vechain-sdk repository.

-# Pull Request Review

-All submissions, including submissions by project members, require review.
-We use GitHub's pull request review feature for this.

-# Issues

-If you find a bug or want to request a new feature, please open a new issue.
-When filing a bug report, please provide a clear description of the problem, including the expected behavior and the actual behavior.

-# Errors handling conventions
+## Errors handling conventions

-Errors handling is delegated to `errors` pacakge.
+Errors handling is delegated to `errors` package.
-Follow all code snapshots and convetion related to it.
+Follow all code snapshots and convention related to it.

-Below a brief description of main conventions:

-## Input validation
+### Input validation

 The typical flow to handle errors is the following:

 ```typescript